jellyfin/jellyfin-mpv-shim/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 Attention!
 Please be sure to avoid posting any API keys.
 I don't want other people to be able to compromise your server!

-API Keys are now removed from logs by default, but they may still appear in other places, such as on MPV info screens.
+New in *upcoming release*: API Keys are now removed from logs by default, but they may still appear in other places, such as on MPV info screens.

 **To Reproduce**
 Steps to reproduce the behavior: